deanmtownsley/Flash-X-snia-stage/README.md

 ## Tests
 The source code for flashtest and a full set of tests are available from the Flash-X-Test repository.
-The repository also has tools to help you setup your local test suite.
+The repository also has tools to help you setup your local test suite